Troilism

 In practice

 In practice it involves consensually arranged encounters that the observing partner watches, and it frequently arises within open relationships, swinging, and similar negotiated arrangements.
 The defining feature is that all three people consent and have agreed boundaries in advance.
-It shades into adjacent dynamics: cuckolding where humiliation or power is the draw, hotwifing where pride and display dominate, and group-sex where the watching partner also participates.
+It shades into adjacent dynamics: cuckolding where humiliation or power is the draw, hotwifing where pride and display dominate, sharing your partner where generosity is the theme, and group sex where the watching partner also participates.

 Psychology